Murder hole: Location

-In tower houses, often considered aetiologically to be small castles, the most common location for these features is located over the lobby, the effective equivalent of locating them over a gatehouse in a true castle.
-It bears note that most, if not all, murder holes have only a restricted view of the lobbies below, supporting the idea that other uses may have been common.
-However, murder holes have been described in a variety of areas within fortified buildings, and there is no completely reliable formula for their placement.
-The murder hole in Tully Castle, County Fermanagh, Northern Ireland is located in the central portion of the first floor of the house, west of a cross-wall and piercing the vault of the lower chamber.
+In tower houses, which can be seen as small castles, the most common location for murder holes is over the lobby, equivalent to the gatehouse of a true castle.
+Most, if not all, murder holes have only a restricted view of the lobbies below, supporting the idea that other uses may have been common.
+However, murder holes have been documented in a variety of areas within fortified buildings, and there is no completely reliable formula for their placement.
+The murder hole in Tully Castle, County Fermanagh, Northern Ireland is in the central portion of the first floor of the house, west of a cross-wall and piercing the vault of the lower chamber.